b-zurg/react-collapse-pane/docs/README.md

 yarn add --dev react-collapse-pane
 ```

-Once installed you can import the `SplitPane` component in your code.
+Once installed you can import the `SplitPane` component.

 ```ts
 import { SplitPane } from "react-collapse-pane";
 ```

-If you're using Typescript the `SplitPaneProps`, as well as a few other helper types type is also available.
+If you're using Typescript the `SplitPaneProps`, and a few other helper types are also available.
 ```ts
 import { SplitPane, SplitPaneProps, ResizerOptions, CollapseOptions, SplitPaneHooks } from "react-collapse-pane";
 ```
 # Usage 👓

-## The Basics 📘
+## The Basics - Laying Things Out 📘

-The only component you must interact with is `SplitPane`.
-This serves as a wrapper for the children you wish to layout in a panel form.
+The only component you use is `SplitPane`.
+This is a wrapper for the children you wish to lay out in a panel form.

-All you're required to give is a `split` prop which can be either `"horizontal"` or `"vertical"`.
+There is only 1 required prop, `split`,  which can be either `"horizontal"` or `"vertical"`.
 This identifies what the orientation of the split panel will be.

 Here's a basic example:
 ```tsx